purcelba/streeteasy_scrape/README.md

 Python code for scraping real-estate data from a popular rental listings web page.

 ## Important
 As of 2/20/2017, Streeteasy.com has blocked web scraping (https://www.distilnetworks.com/).
 I'm keeping this repository here to archive the [existing database](https://github.com/purcelba/streeteasy_scrape) and code from which it was generated.
-Consider https://rentlogic.com/ as a potential alternative data source.
+Consider https://rentlogic.com/ as a potential alternative source for rental listing data.

 ## About